JuliaArbTypes/ArbFloats.jl/README.md

 ===========

-   This is the sixth effort and first reasonably comprehensive ArbFloats release.
    This package is a faster alternative to BigFloats when working with significands
    that do not exceed ~3,250 bits (~1000 digits).